Last Updated on March 21, 2021 by Shaun Snapp

-Oracle sales reps are set up as the go-to source for information about Oracle products, pricing, terms and conditions.
-In this article, we will explain why frequent interactions with Oracle sales reps is not only bad for your mental health but leads to inaccurate information.
+Oracle sales reps are set up as the go-to source for information about Oracle products, pricing, terms, and conditions.
+In this article, we will explain why frequent interactions with Oracle sales reps are not only bad for your mental health but leads to inaccurate information.

 What Do Oracle Sales Reps Know?